ToastyTurnip/ToastyTurnip/README.md

 - 👀 I’m interested in Data Science and Automation
 - 🌱 I’m currently learning Networking with Python and C# for Unity
 - 💞️ I’m looking to collaborate on Game Dev projects using either C# or python!
-- 📫 You can reach me out at studentjoshua00@gmail.com
+- 📫 You can reach out to me at studentjoshua00@gmail.com

 <!---
 ToastyTurnip/ToastyTurnip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.